pfwd/talk-static-analysis-phpstan/src/slides.md

 <!--
 - Be aware of known issues before deployment
-- Clean up code smells
+- Clean up existing code smells
 - Enforce coding standards and rules in the CI
-- Have confidence with the codebase
 - Standardize the codebase
 - Make the devs happy
 -->